 A: The Globally Harmonized System (GHS) is an international approach to hazard communication.
 It provides an agreed upon criteria for classification of chemical hazards, and a standardized approach to label elements and safety data sheets.

 Q: Why are we switching to the Globally Harmonized System?

 A: This was done to improve the safety and health of workers through more effective communication on chemical hazards.
 The current HAZCOM standard allows chemical manufacturers and importers to convey information about their various chemicals in whatever format they chose – which meant the same chemicals were labeled different ways from different companies.

 A standardized approach to classifying hazards and conveying the information is much more effective.
 This will enhance both employer and worker comprehension of the hazards and help to ensure appropriate handling and use of workplace chemicals.

 The safety data sheet requirements establish an order of information that is also standardized.
 The harmonized format of the safety data sheets will enable employers, workers, health professionals and emergency responders to access the information more efficiently and effectively.

-What are the benefits of the Globally Harmonized System?1) Enhanced worker comprehension of hazards
+Q: What are the benefits of the Globally Harmonized System?

 OSHA estimates that the revised HCS will result in the prevention of 43 fatalities and 585 injuries and illnesses (318 non-lost-workday injuries and illnesses, 203 lost-workday injuries and illnesses, and 64 chronic illnesses) annually.
 The monetized value of this reduction in occupational risks is an estimated $250 million a year.